mistval/node-fetch-cache/README.md

 For bug reports, please file an issue on [the issues page on GitHub](https://github.com/mistval/node-fetch-cache/issues).

 Contributions welcome!
 Please open a [pull request on GitHub](https://github.com/mistval/node-fetch-cache/pulls) with your changes.
 You can run them by me first on [the discussions page](https://github.com/mistval/node-fetch-cache/discussions) if you'd like.
+Please add tests for any changes.